krecejac/semestral_python/app/README.md

 Save Images - If selected, saves all of the images to the utils/images file.
 Can save also 3d plots to the utils/graphs file.

 Custom Noise - If selected, the program uses the my custom implementation of the perlin noise.
+Less optimal than the library one.

 3D Plot - If selected, it will show the moisture and elevation 3d surface plots in a figure.